riskytrees/canopy/README.md

 # canopy
 Canopy is an MCP proxy server that adds the ability to define and enforce tool interaction policies.
 It can be used to improve the safety of complex MCP server workflows in the presence of prompt injection attacks.

+You can also use canopy to detect (and block) tool responses that seem to contain prompt injection or jailbreaks.

 ## Example

 ### The Setup